KathiKellenberger/SSRS/README.md

 # SSRS
-Mateirals for the Redgate Community Circle SSRS class
+Materials for the Redgate Community Circle SSRS class